Compliance Training and Communications

 Another core element of an effective ethics and compliance program is how a company approaches its own conflicts of interest.
 That is because the foundation of an effective and robust ethics and compliance program is based on how a company manages its own internal behavior.

-More and more countries and government organizations are requiring transparency with respect to pharmaceutical company relationships with healthcare professionals and healthcare organizations.
+An increasing number of countries and government organizations require transparency with respect to pharmaceutical company relationships with healthcare professionals, healthcare organizations and patient organizations.
 Astellas engages in appropriate relationships with healthcare professionals and organizations throughout the world.
 The disclosure of relevant financial relationships with healthcare professionals and organizations reflects our commitment to corporate accountability to both internal and external stakeholders.
-Astellas is committed to fulfilling its transparency requirements through the work of its global transparency team in coordination and collaboration with multiple business functions across the organization.
+Astellas is committed to fulfilling its transparency requirements through the work of its global transparency team in coordination and collaboration with multiple business functions throughout the organization and across the globe.